cognitedata/cognite-sdk-js/CONTRIBUTING.md

 like a comment in a source file, will trigger a new version, irrespective of conventional commits.

-This does _not_ mean you should store unfinished work on the main branch.
+This does _not_ mean you should store unfinished work on the master branch.
 Another package may be ready for release, and once a `[release]` commit is pushed, all changed packages are updated.
 Repository administrators should be in control of `[release]` commits.